EtricKombat/Course_Practical_Guide_EKS/_docs/ch2/go_private,go_secure,go_open_vpn.md

 ![image](https://user-images.githubusercontent.com/33585301/119473643-fd5e5b80-bd68-11eb-83bc-c3f78df48662.png)

-This software will allow us to use our trrafic internally in our
+This software will allow us to use our traffic as we are  internally in the  VPC , using the private CIDR we have established for  VPC
 _____________________________

 ![image](https://user-images.githubusercontent.com/33585301/119473791-1ff07480-bd69-11eb-8609-1c0a3623362d.png)

+Lets explain how VPN will help us in our VPC
 _____________________________

 ![image](https://user-images.githubusercontent.com/33585301/119473814-27178280-bd69-11eb-8c97-6c5dd846b5ab.png)

+If we try to hit one of EC2 we wont be able to , simply because we are not in the same network
 _____________________________

 ![image](https://user-images.githubusercontent.com/33585301/119473839-2c74cd00-bd69-11eb-9f18-55fe32328705.png)